 Tagelft Lycée and Middle School, Tagelft

 When one travels through the High Atlas, an immediate observation is the bareness of the slopes, the lack of trees, the exposure of the soil to the elements.
-Removal of vegetation for firewood or for agriculture, the overgrazing of steep slopes by sheep and goats has led to out-of-control soil erosion, and is a crucial problem in this region.
-The absence of trees and other stabilising vegetation can lead to increased risks of landslides and flooding, both of which pose major threats not only to human life, but to livelihoods and infrastructure.
+Removal of vegetation for firewood or for agriculture, the overgrazing of steep slopes by sheep and goats has led to out-of-control soil erosion and is a crucial problem in this region.
+The absence of trees and other stabilizing vegetation can lead to increased risks of landslides and flooding, both of which pose major threats not only to human life but to livelihoods and infrastructure.

 The remote mountain community of Tagelft is hoping to start combatting this problem by commencing a tree-planting project in both its Lycée and Middle Schools, which are frequented by children from 5 local rural communities.

 After observation, it was determined that the sites could host in excess of 500 income-generating trees, including olive, orange and fig, provided by HAF, in combination with forest trees, provided freely by the Moroccan High Commission of Waters and Forests.
 Fruit-tree seedlings would then be sold to local farmers at a symbolic price, to help supplement their incomes and instigate a culture of tree-planting in the region.

 Other beneficial outcomes of this would be the stabilization of eroding soils, bringing back biodiversity to Tagelft and combatting monocultures, as well as contributing to the promotion of economic prosperity and food security in the High Atlas.